 low, and finally

 background at the bottom.
 Task priorities allow the system to adjust the order in which it executes work, meaning that important work can happen before unimportant work.

-Tip: If you’ve been doing iOS programming for a while, you can also use the more familiar priority names of
+Tip: If you’ve been doing iOS programming for a while, you may prefer to use the more familiar quality of service priorities from

 utility in place of